nullbett/tryhackme/blue/README.md

 rtt min/avg/max/mdev = 144.010/193.973/235.202/28.333 ms
 </pre>

-We can see that the host is up and running, so now we can start with a nmap scan.
+We can see that the host is up and running, so now I can start with a nmap scan.

 I ran the command: